 - E-commerce: Platforms, such as Shopify and Squarespace, which help businesses or individuals sell physical goods online.

-- Invoicing: Platforms, like Xero and FreshBooks, which help businesses invoice their clients.
+- Invoicing: Platforms, such as Xero and FreshBooks, which help businesses invoice their clients.

-- Fundraising: Platforms, such as Blackbaud and Kindrid, which help nonprofits and charities raise money or collect donations.
+- Fundraising: Platforms, such as Kindrid, which help nonprofits and charities raise money or collect donations.

-- Travel and ticketing: Marketplaces, like Airbnb and Victor, which help connect individuals with accommodations and experiences.
+- Travel and ticketing: Marketplaces, like Airbnb, which help connect individuals with accommodations and experiences.

 - Retail: Marketplaces, such as Tradesy, which help individuals sell to each other.